 Now, let’s talk about the flight modes this drone offers.
 The Phantom 2 allows you to choose from two GPS-assisted flight modes:

-- The first one is the GPS Mode, and it is mostly This mode allows you to let go of the controls, and the drone stays hovering in place.
-This is the favorite mode for most of the photographers and filmmakers, because you can really fly it easy in this mode and stay focused on what you are filming, and when you let go of the control sticks, the Phantom doesn’t drift even in the wind.
+- The first one is the GPS Mode, and it is mostly this mode that allows you to let go of the controls, and the drone will stay hovering in place.
+This is the favorite mode for most of the photographers and filmmakers because you can really fly it easy in this mode and stay focused on what you are filming, and when you let go of the control sticks, the Phantom doesn’t drift even in the wind.

 - The Attitude Mode; This mode comes with more manual operating, and it doesn’t have that “Hands off the wheel” feature.
 This means that your fingers have to be on the control stick all the time, and the wind will affect the flight.
 It does still offer the Return to Home feature, and it still uses GPS for navigating, but in this mode, you will have more fun when you are more interested in flying rather than being focused only on filming.